michaelbromley/horizonal/README.md

 | onResize       | function | Specify a callback that will be invoked whenever the page is resized.
 | onNodeTransition|function | Specify a callback that will be invoked for each individual DOM element whenever a page transition occurs.
 Used to define JavaScript-based transitions.

+## Controls

+Paging forward and backward through the collection can be controlled by the following methods:

+1. Scrolling via mouse wheel or by using the browser's scroll bar (unless the scroll bar is disabled in the config options)
+2. Keyboard arrow keys: `&darr;` or `&rarr` page forward; `&;uarr` or `&larr;` page backward.
+3. For touch enabled devices, swiping up or left pages forward; swiping down or right pages backward.

+You can of course program your own controls by using the built-in API methods listed above.

+## Licence

+Horizonal.js is made available under the MIT licence.